Andrey-V-Georgiev/LooperAPI/README.md

 ## Description

 This is Spring Boot REST backend application.
 Use file system as DB and store Logs of the different API actions.
-There are two main parts of the API, managed by `DataStructuresController` and in the `LooperController`.
+There are two main parts of the API, managed by `DataStructuresController` and `LooperController`.
 First part represent some basic implementations of linear data structures.
 They are used to process simple algorithmic
 operations like: transforming input to CSV output, check input string is it valid palindrome, find longest palindrome from string input.
 Second part represent basic thread operations as: starting new thread, terminate thread by Id, terinate all not terminated threads,